Skip to content

 Delay(2)

-be carefull when using large current values (over 700) paired with high speed setpoint they can case damage to you and objects that are being grasped
+Be careful when using large current values (above 700 mA) paired with high speed setpoints — this can cause damage to the robot and objects being grasped.

 Delay(2)